AnthonyGiretti/ILogger-extensions/README.md

 Must match your Microsoft.Extensions.Logging version in your project

-### CURRENTLY NOT WORKING WITH Microsoft.Extensions.Logging 3+,vTRYING TO FIX IT ASAP
+#### CURRENTLY NOT WORKING WITH Microsoft.Extensions.Logging 3+, TRYING TO FIX IT ASAP

 Examples: